 If you do not have uninsured motorist coverage, your only option may be to pursue litigation.
 By filing a personal injury lawsuit, we may be able to hold the uninsured driver who caused your crash personally accountable for the damages you suffered.

 However, there are some downfalls to filing a civil suit against an uninsured driver.
-Even if we win your case, the driver may not have the assets to cover your damages.
+First, even if we win your case, the driver may not have the assets to cover your damages.
 Without an insurance company to back them, we can only collect the resources they have available.
-For this reason, we need to know about their financial standing before we file a lawsuit.
+For this reason, we need to know their financial standing before filing a lawsuit.

 What Damages Are Possible Through a Personal Injury Lawsuit?